-The majority of Rinker School graduates enter the construction industry as project engineers, assistant project managers, junior estimators, schedulers, assistant superintendents, assistant safety managers, and even purchasing agents.
+The majority of Rinker School graduates enter the construction industry as project engineers, assistant project managers, junior estimators, project planners, schedulers, assistant superintendents, assistant safety managers, field engineers, office engineers, and even purchasing agents.
 Those students who take Construction Information Systems often work in a firm's virtual design and construction (VDC) department.
 However, there are other options as well.
 Students who graduate from the MSCM sometimes pursue higher education in the form of PhD or juris doctorate studies.
 Other students go to work for real estate development firms.
 A small but significant number of graduates have the entrepreneurial spirit to open their own businesses related to construction.